Ghosts, Spirits, and Ancient Gods Live!

 “The keilin would not step on any living thing, not even plants.
 As I watched, it swung its head upward for a moment into a clear profile.
 The single horn shone slightly in the moonlight.”

 Ghosts, spirits, ancient gods, and folktale creatures inhabit Jack Hong’s world—and ours—but he doesn’t know it until he hits the road alone across America to follow an ancient Chinese unicorn wherever it leads.
+He finds ghosts who need to be put to rest, fox fairies in the Ozarks, and a young woman who also hears the voice of a melancholy spirit.

 Jack tells the complete tale in ten adventures that lead him to a new understanding of himself, the untold history around him, and the supernatural figures who live among us.